 GFSI working groups bring together volunteer food industry experts from around the world to work on a range of topics that have been prioritised by the GFSI Steering Committee.
 Their goal is to help GFSI pursue its key objectives of harmonisation and capability building by delivering credible and practical guidelines and insight into strategic food safety issues.

-GFSI Technical Working Groups are composed of technical experts from retailers, manufacturers, food service operators, service providers, certification programme owners, certification bodies, accreditation bodies, academia, and industry associations.
+GFSI Working Groups are composed of experts from retailers, manufacturers, food service operators, service providers, certification programme owners, certification bodies, accreditation bodies, academia, and industry associations.
 Priority is given to candidates from CGF member companies.
 However the objective is to form a multi-stakeholder group of experts on a given issue.
 This strengthens the quality of the groups’ output.

-150+ Companies and organisations have collaborated with GFSI in over 30 Technical Working Groups.
-See some of the finished Technical Working Groups below and view our Alumni page to see community members who have contributed to GFSI’s working groups over the years.
+150+ companies and organisations have collaborated with GFSI in over 30 Technical Working Groups.
+See some of the finished Technical Working Groups below, and view our Alumni page to see community members who have contributed to GFSI’s working groups over the years.